Crate pest [−] [src]

 impl_rdp! { grammar! { expression = _{ { ["("] ~ expression ~ [")"] | number } addition = { plus | minus } multiplication = { times | slash } } number = { ["-"]? ~ (["0"] | ['1'..'9'] ~ ['0'..'9']*) } plus = { ["+"] } minus = { ["-"] } times = { ["*"] } slash = { ["/"] } } } let mut parser = Rdp::new(StringInput::new("((-90))")); assert!(parser.expression()); assert!(parser.end()); let queue = vec![ Token::new(Rule::number, 2, 5) ]; assert_eq!(parser.queue(), &queue);

-Before we get to the processing of the Token
+Before we get to the processing of the Tokens, let's also add white-space to the grammar.

 impl_rdp! { grammar! { expression = _{ { ["("] ~ expression ~ [")"] | number } addition = { plus | minus } multiplication = { times | slash } } number = { ["-"]? ~ (["0"] | ['1'..'9'] ~ ['0'..'9']*) } plus = { ["+"] } minus = { ["-"] } times = { ["*"] } slash = { ["/"] } whitespace = _{ [" "] } } } let mut parser = Rdp::new(StringInput::new("2 + 2")); assert!(parser.expression()); assert!(parser.end());

-But now trying to parse "9 9"
+But now trying to parse "9 9" will work and recognize it as a number.

 let mut parser = Rdp::new(StringInput::new("9 9")); assert!(parser.expression()); assert!(parser.end()); let queue = vec![ Token::new(Rule::number, 0, 3) ]; assert_eq!(parser.queue(), &queue);

-To solve this issue, we make number
+To solve this issue, we make number atomic, stopping any

 white-space matching inside of the rule.